alex-dna-tech/wail2ban/README.md

 - `-Cred <string>`: Path to an encrypted credential file (XML) for SMTP authentication.
 Recommended for use with `-Mail`.
 - `-EmailLogin <string>`: The username for SMTP authentication.
 Using this with `-EmailPass` is less secure than using `-Cred`.
 - `-EmailPass <string>`: The password for SMTP authentication.
 Using this is insecure.
-- `-GenCred`: A switch to generate an encrypted credential file.
-When used, the script will prompt for a username and password, save them to the path specified by `-Cred`, and then exit.
+- `-GenCred <string>`: Generates an encrypted credential file.
+When used, the script will prompt for a username and password, save them to the specified path, and then exit.

 ## Functional Overview